Recycling in Brazil

 Brazil's overall recycling rate is 4%, according to Abrelpe (Associação Brasileira de Empresas de Limpeza Pública e Resíduos Especiais) but differs a lot from city to city.
-Brazil has no structured municipal recycling programs.
-Only 6.4% of Brazilian municipalities have official waste recycling programs and more than 70% of Brazilians do not separate their recyclable materials into proper bins.
+Only 60.5% of Brazilian municipalities with waste management services offer recycling collection.
+More than 70% of Brazilians do not separate their recyclable materials into proper bins.
 The recovery of recyclable material is largely left to waste pickers, who earn a living by collecting recyclables and selling them to private recycling companies.
+Recycling has difficulties advancing in Brazil.
+Only 41.4% of the population has access to selective collection.

 Main businesses in Brazil are taking a lead role in organizing recycling collection in the country's major cities.
 In 1992, private companies from various areas established the Brazilian Business Commitment for Recycling (CEMPRE), a nonprofit organization work for the promotion of recycling within the scope of comprehensive waste management as an initiative to build a better environmental image for their associates.
 CEMPRE tries to increase the community's awareness of recycling and other solid waste issues through publications, technical research, seminars, and databases.